 3) The studies should be done with the company’s actual product in the population group it is designed for.
 Many companies will say, “their product contains ingredient “X” that has been shown to”.
 In fact, that doesn’t guarantee that the original studies were valid or that the ingredient will have that effect in their product.
 Companies will also quote studies that were done on other company’s products.
 Because Shaklee does more studies than anyone else does, many nutrition companies quote Shaklee’s clinical studies in support of their products.
 Of course, their products were formulated differently than Shaklee’s and they don’t have Shaklee’s quality controls, so there is no guarantee that their product will perform as well as Shaklee’s product.

 4) Look for a large number of clinical studies on a variety of different products.
 Some companies have only one or two credible products and all of their clinical studies are focused on that product.
 They’d like you to think their other products are just as good, but in fact many are not backed by any credible research.

 Make sure that they are not being selective in the studies they tell you about.
 For example, one major manufacturer of garlic touts two clinical studies, which show that their product lowers cholesterol, but neglects to tell you about two other studies that showed that their product had no effect on cholesterol levels.

 If they tell you that such studies are impractical, too expensive, or unnecessary, don’t believe them.
 Shaklee has shown that if a company is committed to making the best products possible, such studies are essential.
-Shaklee has conducted over 80 clinical studies on a wide variety of their products.
-Those studies are all published in peer-reviewed medical journals.
+Shaklee has conducted 100+ clinical studies on a wide variety of their products, many of which have been published in peer-reviewed medical journals.